Probation conditions for the Trumbull County Central Court jurisdiction are typical of most Ohio statewide standard probation terms.

 The program allows the individuals the ability to participate in a victim/offender panel that brings the offenders face-to-face with the consequences of drinking and driving.

-There are various approved non-profit organizations that will provide the defendant the opportunity to compete his/her community service work.
+There are various approved non-profit organizations that will provide the defendant the opportunity to complete his/her community service work.
 The Probation Department can verify whether the location is acceptable for Community Service.
 If you have questions about the resources please call the Probation Department at 330-675-2284 or 330-675-2292.